Shared Sibling Room - How To Do It Right?

 1. Make Things Clear!

-The number one Tip concerning shared sibling rooms is the prevention of misunderstandings (innocent or intentional).
+The number one tip concerning shared sibling rooms is the prevention of misunderstandings.
+Whether innocent or intentional, these can be a major source of tension and conflict.

 'How?' you must be asking.

-Premises A will be associated with Tenant A and Premises B will be associated with Tenant B.
+Under the 'premises method,' Premises A will be associated with Tenant A, and Premises B will be associated with Tenant B, ensuring a fair distribution of space and resources.

-The same goes with objects (for example - Toys) - there will be those associated with tenant A and those associated with tenant B, and some shared (a first-come, first-served model which is limited in time of use).
+The same goes for objects (for example, toys): there will be those associated with tenant A and those associated with tenant B, and some will be shared (a first-come, first-served model, limited in time of use).

 That's mine, and that's yours!